Hi, I’m Diana.

 I wrote some WordPress plugins which were the most enjoyable projects I’ve done in my life.
 During the week, I’d look forward to Saturday, when I could resume my work on them.
 Fond memories.

 For a short while, I was a highly productive young employee talent potential sorta thing, but I never made it to the two year mark in any company.
 My soul was starving on a diet of nihilism, workaholism and atheism.
-Oh yeah, and in 2019 I nearly died from a ruptured tubo-ovarian abscess that I had walked around with for over one and a half years while my health deteriorated, which doesn’t do wonders for your performance at work either, obviously.
-I made a promotion into a Scrum Master role twice, to experience twice that this had made me very unhappy.
-(Nowadays I only mention one of the two in my LinkedIn profile, because I’m a software engineer, first and foremost.)
-Oh and trainings.
-Good grief, no, please, no more trainings or workshops.
-Twice, I quit a job just days after another one of those “Be a good monkey and jump through this hoop”-kinda things.
-Do I sound cynical?
-I’m sorry, that sometimes happens to me.
-I can be hilariously funny too, just ask my husband.
-I admire John Cleese, who has noted that you can either see life as a tragedy or a farce, has decided it’s a farce and seems to be able to cackle at just about anything.
-So sometimes, I cackle.
-I’ve got two cats, I’m allowed.
+Oh yeah, and in 2019 I nearly died from a ruptured tubo-ovarian abscess that in hindsight I had walked around with for over one and a half years while my health deteriorated, which doesn’t do wonders for your performance at work either, obviously.
+Despite health issues, I made a promotion into a Scrum Master role twice.
+(Nowadays I only mention one of the two in my LinkedIn profile.
+I see myself as a software engineer, first and foremost.)
+My primary element is fire, my secondary is earth.
+The pitfall is that I can open the gas burner really wide, perform at a high level and then run out of fuel.
+I’ve had to learn to temper the fire with earth.

 I have my own business, jodiBooks, with my husband Joep.